sneepe/natural-comments-skill-public/natural_comments/README.md

 *   `vision_display_to_capture` (integer, default: 1): Which monitor display to capture (1 = primary, 2 = secondary, etc.).
 *   `add_comments_to_history` (boolean, default: True): Whether the proactive comments made by this skill should be added to the main conversation history.
 *   `auto_start` (boolean, default: True): Whether the skill should start monitoring for silence automatically when Wingman loads.
+*   `allow_comments_without_history` (boolean, default: False): Enables "Narrator Mode".
+If true, allows the skill to generate comments even when there is no prior conversation history (requires `vision_enabled` to be true as well, as it relies on screenshots in this mode).
 *   `custom_system_prompt` (string, optional, default: None): Allows providing a completely custom system prompt to guide the LLM's comment generation.
 If left blank, a refined default prompt focusing on natural conversation is used.

 ## Voice Commands (Tools)